lubosz/liblub/README.md

 ### Window and Context Creation

 You can choose between Qt and XCB window creation.
 XCB will only work with X11 :)
-SDL is optional, found in the CMake options.

 #### For Qt:

+Qt window creation is optional on XCB Systems, but can be set in the CMake options.

 `$ cmake . -DUSE_QT_WINDOWS=1`